Where to find help and support

 Limehouse Project

-Offers one-to-one advice and guidance in English, Bengali and Somali.
+Offers one to one advice and guidance in English, Bengali and Somali.

 Bromley by Bow Centre